Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: CRT-scaled Rounding

+where the middle step is the power-mean (AM--GM) inequality $\min\{a,b\}\le\sqrt{ab}$.
+This is the $d=2$ case of \eqref{E:baseB}. \end{example}

-\section{CRT-Scaled Rounding}
+\section{CRT-scaled Rounding}

-The base algorithm of Section \ref{sec:twophase} achieves under the $C$-balance hypothesis on the input basis, with no dependence on the Phase 1 size-reduction error $\rho$.
+The base algorithm of Section \ref{sec:twophase} achieves under the $C$-balance hypothesis on the input basis, with no dependence on size-reduction error $\rho$ in Phase 1.
 Optional coordinate-wise size reduction (Section \ref{subsec:phase1}) gives $\rho=n/2$, which requires $O(n)$-bit rational arithmetic to manipulate exactly.
-In this section we replace coordinate rounding by CRT-scaled rounding: we round in the finer lattice $P^{-1}R$ at totally split primes, achieving $\rho\le 1$ and enabling a bounded-precision implementation in which every ring operation is an $n$-point NTT over $\F_{p_s}$.
+In this section we replace coordinate rounding by Chinese Remainder Theorem (CRT)-scaled rounding: we round in the finer lattice $P^{-1}R$ at totally split primes, achieving $\rho\le 1$ and enabling a bounded-precision implementation in which every ring operation is an $n$-point Number-Theoretic Transform (NTT) over $\F_{p_s}$.
 The approximation factor is unchanged; the payoff is in complexity and numerical stability.